BiodiversityDataScienceCorp/Data-in-the-wild-LC/modules/module_2/week5/README.md

 # Module 2, Week 5

-### Concepts
+### Concepts:

-On Monday, Greta presented a lecture on the problem scenario (people getting sick), and then presented on visualizations: histograms, scatter plots, and bar plots.
-She also shared the data set (sick_data.csv), and had students in groups hand draw visualizations on whiteboards.

-Wednesday's code-along (`food-gone-bad.Rmd`) was focused on creating data visualizations (histograms, scatter plots, bar charts) with ggplot using the `sick_data.csv` data set.
-Homework was assigned (`week-5-problem-set.Rmd`), due Thursday at midnight.
+* Data visualizations
+* Ggplot

 ### Week Schedule

+Day 1: Lecture to introduce the problem scenario (people getting sick) and data visualizations: histograms, scatter plots, and bar plots.
+Students hand drew visualizations on whiteboards given a subset of the sick_data.csv.

+Day 2: In class code along, food-gone-bad.Rmd, focused on creating data visualizations (histograms, scatter plots, bar charts) with ggplot using the `sick_data.csv` data set.

+Homework: problemSet4.Rmd

+Day 3: In class supported group work on penguinPractice3.Rmd, all about visualizations.